 3 With the dissolution of the Association, the assets of the organization will go to a non-profit organization selected by the General assembly, with similar objectives to the IKA and has to be used directly and exclusively for charitable purposes.

-4 The foregoing provisions shall apply mutatis mutandis if the club dissolved for another reason is or loses its legal capacity.
+4 The foregoing provisions shall apply mutatis mutandis if the association dissolved for another reason or loses its legal capacity.

 (i) Each voting member of the AGM shall cast one vote for his or her preferred candidate.